jmcoholich/openteach/README.md

 Install [Deoxys Control](https://github.com/UT-Austin-RPL/deoxys_control).

+Clone this repository and create the conda environment:
 ```bash
 conda env create -f environment.yml
 ```
+(We highly recommend using [mamba](https://github.com/mamba-org/mamba) instead of conda for faster environment creation.)

 <!-- This is the official implementation of the Open Teach including unity scripts for the VR application, teleoperation pipeline and demonstration collection pipeline.